 Beovu Eye Injection Risks and Vision Loss Concerns

 Beovu is a medication that treats eye problems like age-related macular degeneration.
-It has serious potential risks, including retinal vasculitis and retinal artery occlusion.
+It has serious potential risks, including retinal vasculitis and retinal artery occlusion, which can both lead to vision loss.
 Learn about Beovu safety warnings and what to do if you experience side effects after taking the drug.

 Beovu (brolucizumab) is an injectable medication that treats various eye conditions, including age-related macular degeneration.

 Unfortunately, Beovu may cause significant health concerns.
 Side effects include retinal vasculitis, retinal artery occlusion, blurred vision and eye pain.
-Some of these issues were initially undisclosed by the drug’s manufacturer, Novartis, leading many patients to file lawsuits.
+Novartis, the drug’s manufacturer, initially failed to disclose some of these issues, leading many patients to file lawsuits.

 If you’ve experienced Beovu side effects, monitor your symptoms, contact your ophthalmologist and keep records of your treatments.

-What Is Beovu and What Is It Used For?
+What Is Beovu, and What Does It Treat?

 Beovu is a drug that treats wet age-related macular degeneration (AMD).
-It is administered via injection and was approved by the U.S. Food & Drug Administration (FDA) in 2019.
+Health care providers administer the drug via injection.
+The U.S. Food & Drug Administration (FDA) approved Beovu in 2019.

 AMD is a condition that results in central vision loss.
 Vascular endothelial growth factor (VEGF) is a key component of AMD.
 VEGF is a protein that promotes irregular blood vessel growth underneath the area of your retina responsible for your central vision.